 When Jeff and I purchased the farm and seriously considered hosting events at the farm, we weren’t sure how to proceed.
 The only thing we did know for sure, is that we needed a large open covered space, and we knew we could not put up a modern barn.
 We thought that a modern barn would take away from the historic feel of the property and wouldn’t provide the atmosphere and character we wanted.
 We communicated our thoughts to our families, looked at old barns and lumber on every applicable site on the internet, and eventually decided to wait.
 Wait for what, we didn’t know.

 A few months later, well on our way to planning our own wedding in a tent, my dad called me and said that his cousin, Steve, knew of a barn in Shelbyville that the owners wanted off of their farm ground.
 The barn was very old, and was falling down in sections.
 The siding was coming off, and getting in the way of the family’s farming operation.
 After a quick conversation with my dad, our hopes were very low with what the barn would look like – until we saw the pictures.
 The barn looked phenomenal and was certainly one of a kind.
+We knew it would make such a unique wedding venue.

 It was a 40′ x 74′ timber frame barn that was 40′ at the apex with three and a half stories for a hay storage operation, and it was in pretty bad shape.
 The back corner of the barn had fallen in,the weathered side of the barn’s beams were rotted out and the siding had nearly all deteriorated.
 But unwilling to be deterred by some rotten wood, Jeff and I jumped on the Indiana Barn Foundation Facebook page to see who in Indiana moves old barns across the state.
 We found Kyle Clifton at Indiana Barns, LLC and sent him a Facebook message on April 25th of 2016.
 He quickly responded and asked that I call him.
 The first thing he said to me was that it wasn’t every day he gets a message to move a barn he just looked at the previous week.
 It turns out, the owners wanted the barn gone in a hurry.
 He was planning to disassemble it and use the beams for reclaimed wood in other projects.
 Jeff and I knew that we couldn’t let this barn go, so we asked Kyle to modify his plans and instead of just disassembly, plan to reassemble on our site – preferably before our wedding, 6 months away.